MicrosoftDocs/memdocs/memdocs/intune/user-help/your-device-is-rooted-and-you-cant-connect-android.md

 ## Why your access is blocked

-A rooted device has had some part of its software changed to enable capabilities that aren't otherwise available.
-These changes can make the device prone to unauthorized access and malicious software.
+Rooting a device involves changing its software.
+These changes make the device more prone to unauthorized access and malicious attacks.
 So that's why rooted devices are often blocked from accessing company email or files.

 ## Next steps